okayzed/pbtt/EXAMPLES.md

 dobodob: pick a problem about math #combinatorics (easy or medium) from hackerrank?
 dobodob: suggest a problem from hackerrank about algorithms #graph (easy or medium)

+== interactions db ==

+# add a new scripted interaction
+addscript regex -> response1 | response2 | response3
+# dobodob will respond with one of the three responses when the below is sent
+dobodob: string_that_matches_regex

+# example:
+dobodob: addscript what type of bot are you? -> i'm not the bot, you're the bot | uhhh...
+dobodob: what type of bot are you?

 == facts db ==